rezarajan/sdc-behavioral-cloning/report.md

 The methodology of this model follows a funnel-type structure, where information is gradually filtered.
 Therefore, the model starts with larger convolutions with filter size 5, to filter for larger features of each frame.
 Subsequently, smaller convolution filters of size 3 are used to capture more granular, but important details of the frame.

 The model also includes RELU activations to introduce nonlinearity, and dropouts to reduce overfitting.
-Furthermore, data is normalized in the first layer of the model, using a Lambda layer.
+Furthermore, data is normalized in the first layer of the model, using a Lambda layer, and cropped using a cropping layer.

 Details of the model architecture may be found in the "Model Architecture" section of the Jupyter notebook.

 ---
 #### 1.5 Image Preprocessing
-Aside from image normalization in the Lambda layer, all training data is pre-processed using the following methods:
+Aside from image normalization in the Lambda layer, and cropping in the cropping layer all training data is pre-processed using the following methods:

 * Contrast Limited Adaptive Histogram Equalization (CLAHE): reduces the effect of lighting changes in the model
 * Grayscaling: from testing, color images do not necessarily improve model performance, and grayscaling helps to reduce model size